KEZIA KINGSTON

 Occupational Therapist

-CEO & Founder of Staying Independent, and Co-Founder of LearnAble
+CEO & Founder of Staying Independent, and

-It's why I started Staying Independent, and it's why I co-founded LearnAble™ - the world's first AI platform built specifically for people with cognitive disability.
+Staying Independent is built around it.
+So is LearnAble™, the AI platform I co-founded with Lee Hunter, the first of its kind built specifically for people with cognitive disability.
 People with autism, intellectual disability, ADHD, acquired brain injury, stroke, schizophrenia, and dementia are consistently left behind by mainstream technology.
 LearnAble is designed to change that.

 “Improve efficiency, measure outcomes, and save participants funding through collaborative care.”